liblava/liblava/README.md

 <a href="https://opensource.org" target="_blank"><img align="right" width="90" src="res/doc/OSI-Approved-License-100x137.png" style="margin:0px 0px 0px 80px"></a>

-**liblava** is licensed under [MIT License](LICENSE) which allows you to use the software <br />for any purpose you might like - including commercial and for-profit use.
+**liblava** is licensed under [MIT License](LICENSE) which allows you to use the software for any purpose you might like - including commercial and for-profit use.

 <br />